jwodder/versioningit/docs/how.rst

 ``onbuild`` Step
 ^^^^^^^^^^^^^^^^

-When a project is built that uses ``versioningit``'s custom setuptools commands, the ``onbuild`` step becomes added to the build process.
+When a project is built that uses ``versioningit``'s custom setuptools commands or Hatch build hook, the ``onbuild`` step becomes added to the build process.
 The default ``onbuild`` method updates one of the files in the built distribution to contain the project version while leaving the source files in the actual project alone.
 See ":ref:`onbuild`" for more information.